 Fraud losses from synthetic identities are in the billions of dollars.
 As early as 2016 the Federal Reserve reported credit companies suffered losses valued at $6 billion from synthetic identity theft.
-Not only are the losses significant it is considered one of the fastest growing frauds, especially in the United States, according to estimates by McKinsey.
+Not only are the losses significant it is considered one of the fastest-growing frauds, especially in the United States, according to estimates by McKinsey.

 The growing number of fraud cases due to synthetic fraud is directly linked to the volume of data leaks.
-To get a sense for the size of the problem, in 2019, more than 164 million sensitive records were exposed in the US, according to a report by the Identity Theft Center.
-The continuing stream of data breaches adds fresh data for sale onto the Dark Web.
+To get a sense of the size of the problem, in 2019, more than 164 million sensitive records were exposed in the US, according to a report by the Identity Theft Center.
+The continuing stream of data breaches adds fresh data for sale on the Dark Web.
 A Social Security Number, for instance, can be bought for about one US dollar.

 How is a synthetic identity created?

-With stolen data in hand, mainly a Social Security Number (SSN), a cybercriminal can begin manufacturing a synthetic identity, changing names, addresses and date of birth.
+With stolen data in hand, mainly a Social Security Number (SSN), a cybercriminal can begin manufacturing a synthetic identity, changing names, addresses, and date of birth.
 This identity construction can vary, including completely fictitious information or slightly modified versions of an actual record.

 After this exercise of imagination, the fraudster begins the main phase of the fraud endeavor: gaining access to financial institutions that can offer credit.
 While an initial attempt may usually be thwarted, this is also part of the plan, as the fraudster needs to establish a credit report and credit score for the synthetic identity.
-One of the major gaps in the anti-fraud and kyc process is that, when requesting the opening of an account, the credit bureau opens a credit profile and history linked to that information because it is considered a new applicant.
+One of the major gaps in the anti-fraud and KYC process is that, when requesting the opening of an account, the credit bureau opens a credit profile and history linked to that information because it is considered a new applicant.

-In the next phase the fraudster attempts to create accounts at different institutions using the synthetic identity until one of the applications is approved.
+In the next phase, the fraudster attempts to create accounts at different institutions using the synthetic identity until one of the applications is approved.
 In the first few months, the fraudster may make the use of the accounts seem legitimate, to increase the credit score for the synthetic identity and thereby increase the size of credit allowed for the account.
 Another method used to raise the score quickly is through piggybacking, where the cybercriminal uses social engineering to gain access to a person's account with a good track record and associate their synthetic identity as a dependent for a brief period of time.
 Later, the fraudster removes his information and takes the credit score with him.

 Synthetic identity fraud is also aided in part by the types of data that are managed by credit bureaus.
-Often, information supplied by a credit applicant does not exactly match the data available in the credit bureau databases - either because of typos, changes of married names, changes of address, among others.
+Often, the information supplied by a credit applicant does not exactly match the data available in the credit bureau databases - either because of typos, changes of married names, or changes of address, among others.
 This makes it possible for many synthetic identities to go unnoticed in initial checks.

 How can you know if your data is being used for synthetic fraud?